ssh-mitm/ssh-mitm/sshmitm/tutorial/tutorials/password_auth/start-sshmitm.md

 In a real attack the developer would be routed to this port through ARP spoofing, a rogue DNS entry, or by compromising a network device on the path.
-In this tutorial the routing is simulated by the tutorial itself.
+In this tutorial the routing is handled automatically.

 **What to expect**